-The recoverable amount of Amcap cash-generating unit is determined based on its value in use and it is being determined that the recoverable amount is RM Nil as Amcap is not expected to be profitable based on its current business plan.
+In the previous reporting period, the recoverable amount of Amcap cash-generating unit is determined based on its value in use and it is being determined that the recoverable amount is RM Nil as Amcap is not expected to be profitable based on its current business plan.
 As a result, an impairment loss of RM352,617 was recognised.